elan8/propanedb/README.md

 # PropaneDB
 A document database for Protocol Buffer messages with GRPC interface

-Ideal for GRPC microservices: Use the messages defined in the proto file both for communication and storage
+Ideal for GRPC microservices:
+- Use the messages defined in the proto file both for communication and storage: single source of truth
+- Can be used with any programming language that is supported by GRPC [List of languages:](https://grpc.io/docs/languages/)

 Features:
 - [x] Store Protobuf objects in serialized form (google.protobuf.Any) in a database